Sduttt/JS_Assignments/README.md

 **Live link:** [Here](https://basicounter.netlify.app/)

 ## **6. See What You Type:**
 This web app shows the output of what you type in the input textbox in real time.
+Itcan also count the total number of words in the input textbox.

 **Screenshot:**